Hoyasumii/avengers-endgame/README.md

 GAMORA (2014): [Looking at a reflection of Nebula (2023)] I don't understand.
 Two Nebulas.

 THANOS (2014): No. The same Nebula.
 From two different times.
-Set cour
+Set cours